 I serve as GrowNYC's Assistant Director, which means I get to interact with all our programs, project, staff, funders, board and those we serve.
-I love my job because it falls in line with my value system -- it's less about individual ambition and more about a collective effort to help effect change.
+I love my job because it falls in line with my value system — it's less about individual ambition and more about a collective effort to help effect change.

-There are people who think "urban environment" is an oxymoron but all you have to do is spend a little time in the city to realize just how much of an ecosystem it is: from the changing seasons reflected in the Hudson River (seals in summer, ice floes in winter), to pollinator gardens located deep in densely populated neighborhoods that are home to butterflies, bats and birds, to rooftop beehives to chicken coops which have sprung up in school gardens and my two favorite goats who live at Earth Matters compost site on Governors Island -- there is nature everywhere in NYC.
+There are people who think "urban environment" is an oxymoron but all you have to do is spend a little time in the city to realize just how much of an ecosystem it is: from the changing seasons reflected in the Hudson River (seals in summer, ice floes in winter), to pollinator gardens located deep in densely populated neighborhoods that are home to butterflies, bats and birds, to rooftop beehives to chicken coops which have sprung up in school gardens and my two favorite goats who live at Earth Matters compost site on Governors Island — there is nature everywhere in NYC.

-First of all I'm honored to be selected -- so, thanks!
+First of all I'm honored to be selected — so, thanks!
 I first learned about WishGarden from a Colorado native coworker of mine who used to be a sniffing, coughing mess until he started taking WG's Kick Ass Immune Activator.
 Impressed by his stretch of good health, I bought some for myself so I didn't feel so vulnerable on airplanes.
 Taking a flyer from that experience, I've been sharing samples at work.

 I hope so.
 One of the things we try and do at GrowNYC is to teach people of all ages about label literacy so that they can make informed decisions about what they use and consume.
-And so they can be appropriately skeptical about claims of "natural" or "healthy" used in greenwashing efforts in order to capitalize on the public's interest.
-It's one of the great things about WishGarden products -- when you read the ingredients, they are simple and straightforward -- and truly natural.
+And so they can be appropriately skeptical about claims of natural or healthy used in greenwashing efforts in order to capitalize on the publish interest.
+It's one of the great things about WishGarden products — when you read ingredients they are simple and straightforward, truly.

-I also hope (and believe) that people want to lead lives that reduce our negative impact on the earth -- and on our bodies.
+I also hope (and believe) that people want to lead lives that reduce our negative impact on the earth — and on our bodies.
 My colleagues and I try and encourage people to make just one change and stick to it.
-It might be drinking more water (versus sugar sweetened drinks), eating more whole grains and vegetables rather than processed foods, swapping out your chemical cleaning products for white vinegar, lemons and baking soda, composting your food scraps, going meat free one day a week -- the list goes on.
+It might be drinking more water (versus sugar sweetened drinks), eating more whole grains and vegetables rather than processed foods, swapping out your chemical cleaning products for white vinegar, lemons and baking soda, composting your food scraps, going meat free one day a week — the list goes on.
 Find a positive change that feels right and go from there.
-People are usually persuaded as they see benefits right away: food that tastes better, cost savings in many cases, improved health, and maybe most importantly a sense that you are part of something bigger -- and part of a solution.
+People are usually persuaded as they see benefits right away: food that tastes better, cost savings in many cases, improved health, and maybe most importantly a sense that you are part of something bigger — and part of a solution.